 William Fox was born in Duluth, Minnesota, the oldest son of Sarah and Henry Fox.
 A talented athlete, Fox attended Mount Royal College in 1912/13 and played on the lacrosse and rugby teams.
 The latter won the Intercollegiate Championship in 1913.
 He enlisted with the 10th Battalion, Canadian Infantry Alberta Regiment.
 Corporal Fox was attacked by poisoned shrapnel at the Battle of Vimy Ridge.
 He died from his wounds and is buried at Étaples Military Cemetery in France.

 Died Oct.
 24, 1917

-Hans Raskesen was born in 1890 and attended Mount Royal College before joining the 50th Battalion, Canadian Infantry Corps, Alberta Regiment.
+Hans Raskesen was born in Alslev, Denmark in 1890.
+While his parents remained in Denmark, he attended Mount Royal College before joining the 50th Battalion, Canadian Infantry Corps, Alberta Regiment.
 Like fellow Mount Royal student Private James Arnell, he had trained in Alberta with the 191st Battalion.
-Private Raskesen was killed at age twenty-seven at Passchendaele.
+Private Raskesen was killed by enemy shell fire when he was manning a post south of Passchendaele.
+He was 27 years old.
 He is buried at the Menin Gate (Ypres) Memorial in France.